 This is part of a family of chemical compounds called cannabinoids.
 These are a large class of organic molecules that occur mostly in the plant genus Cannabis, although many are found in some species of Echinacea and others in some families of fungi.

-CBD has been demonstrated to elicit a number of responses in all mammals – including humans – and a number of these have been well-publicised.
+CBD can elicit a number of responses in all mammals – including humans.
+In fact, there are a number of well-publicised studies surrounding this.

-CBD oil is quickly becoming the the most popular health supplement on the market; however, at times it can be difficult to know what the best way to take CBD oil really is.
+CBD oil is quickly becoming one of the most popular health supplements on the market.
+However, it can sometimes be difficult to know what the best way to take CBD oil really is.

 Unlike the more commonly known medical marijuana, CBD products have become more widely available in the United Kingdom without the need for a prescription.
-CBD oil is fast becoming more and more sought after by UK consumers.
+More and more UK consumers are seeking it out and adding it to their wellness routines.

 It is commonly prescribed in Canada and some American states.
-But with so many ways to ingest CBD oil currently available on the market, it can be difficult to know what’s the best way to take it.
+But with so many ways to ingest CBD oil, it can be difficult to know what’s the best way to take it.

 CBD oil was first extracted from hemp oil in 1940 in the United States by two organic chemists independently.
 23 years later, a research group in Israel elucidated the exact chemical composition and absolute form of CBD (cannabidiol).